 - If you haven’t worked continuously for the past ten years, you can only withdraw money from your EPS account in accordance with the slabs determined by your prior salary

 - When you change jobs, you are not required to withdraw your EPF contributions or close your account.
 Just provide the new employer your UAN.
 The new PF number issued by your new employer will continue to be associated with your current UAN

 - By completing Form 13, you must manually transfer the balance of your PF account from your prior workplace to the PF account set up by your new company.
 Alternately, you can complete Form 11 to have the PF contributions transferred automatically to the new account

 - You can monitor the balance of your EPF account, make requests for transfers, check the progress of claims, request withdrawals, and lodge grievances online via the EPFO portal.

-Use Vakilsearch’s EPF calculator to find out how much money you have left in your EPF account before you retire.
+Use Vakilsearch’s PF Maturity Calculator to find out how much money you have left in your EPF account before you retire.